prabhleen0-star/Induction_-Program/README.md

 📅 Date: 30 July, 2025

-🙏 A Blissful Start:
+🙏 **A Blissful Start**:

-The day started with our visit to college Gurudwara Sahib.
+The day started with our visit to college **Gurudwara Sahib**.
 The religious prayers and shabad kirtan mesmerized students and indulged them in Guru's Love.
   🍽️ After this spiritual session, students gathered for refreshments and snacks.

+---

-🎉 The Inaugural Ceremony:
+🎉 **The Inaugural Ceremony**:

 The Inaugural Ceremony began in the college Auditorium.
 🎤 The Hosting Team addressed the students and spoke about the proud legacy of the college.
-🎓 Dr. Sehijpal Singh, Principal, GNDEC Ludhiana, delivered an inspirational speech about the college’s heritage and its values.
+🎓 **Dr. Sehijpal Singh, Principal, GNDEC Ludhiana**, delivered an inspirational speech about the college’s heritage and its values.

+---

-👩‍🏫 Mrs. Harpreet Kaur, HOD of the Department of Applied Science, also shared her views.
+👩‍🏫 **Mrs. Harpreet Kaur, HOD of the Department of Applied Science**, also shared her views.

+---

-🎖️ The Chief Guest, S. Maheshinder Singh (Ex-Cabinet Minister and Senior Trustee of Nankana Sahib Educational Trust), gave the undergrads some meaningful insights.
+🎖**The Chief Guest, S. Maheshinder Singh (Ex-Cabinet Minister and Senior Trustee of Nankana Sahib Educational Trust)**, gave the undergrads some meaningful insights.

+---

 🏫 Afterwards, students were shown the various departmental classrooms.

+---

 ✅ The Inaugural Ceremony concluded successfully.